 Keep all cocktail party conversations civil and never divulge anything you wouldn't be willing to place on a billboard.

-Also, keep civility intact when mingling:
+Also, keep courtesy intact when mingling with V.I.P.'s:

 If you arrived a bit late to the party, don't assume it's okay to stay late as well.
-Unless you are specifically invited to do so by your host.

 When guests begin to filter out, it's probably time for you to go, too.

 The best guest on any occasion is mindful, helpful, and cheerful.
+The "etiquette-ful" guest practices the art of putting others first while being true to personal values.

 She notices when a newcomer needs to be introduced around and is happy to meet the challenge.